gaetawoo/seekingauthenticity/content/blog/starwars.md

 Somewhere in the middle of the markdown document:

-This is a normal footnote, which directs to the bottom of the document. [^1] This is a dual footnote, which also reuses the url from the footnote for a hyperlink [more on markdown] [A] [^2]
+This is me typing.
+This is me typing.
+This is me typing.
+This is me typing.
+This is me typing.
+This is me typing.
+This is a normal footnote, which directs to the bottom of the document. [^1] This is a dual footnote, which also reuses the url from the footnote for a hyperlink [more on markdown] [A] [^2] This is me typing.
+This is me typing.
+This is me typing.
+This is me typing.
+This is me typing.
+This is me typing.
+This is me typing.
+This is me typing.
+This is me typing.
+This is me typing.

 At the bottom om the document: